niebert/Wiki2Reveal/README.md

 ## Use Tools for the repository
-* [Grunt](https://gruntjs.com/getting-started) to automate code generation from modular javascript libraries to a WebApp in the folder `/docs`.
+* `npm run build` to automate code generation from modular javascript libraries to the bundled distribution in `/dist` and the export to a WebApp in the folder `/docs`.
+The folder `/dist` is used to store the uncompressed build (extension `wiki2reveal.js`) and the compressed bundle of the code (extension `wiki2reveal.min.js`).

 The folder `/docs` is used to access the WebApp directly in your browser by the URL https://niebert.github.io/Wiki2Reveal
 * [Browserify and Watchify](https://spapas.github.io/2015/05/27/using-browserify-watchify/) to combine modular Javascript libraries for use in a browser.
 This is necessary because the browser does not understand the `require(...)` of NodeJS.
 Browserify parses the libraries and library dependencies and replaces the `require`-command by an aggregated script call of used javascript sources for the WebApp.